sigh/Stern-Brocot-Tree/enumerate.md

 > Since $$ m'+n' + m+n $$ increase at every step in the process, it must
 > eventually equal to $$ a + b $$.

-This means that the Stern-Brocot Tree is a binary search tree over all the positive rationals!
+Thus the Stern-Brocot Tree is a binary search tree over all the positive rationals!

 # Sources